ankushlohiya001/chess_game_engine/README.md

 // show a visual representation of chess, through stdout game.show_board();

-// to select a character
-let character = game.select(Pawn(1, G)); // warns if not legal
+// to select a character //if this engine doesn't provide GUI selection replace select with move let character = game.select(Pawn(1, G)); // warns if not legal

-// list out possible moves for selected character. let moves = character.possible_moves();
+// List out possible moves for selected character. let moves = character.possible_moves();

-// move character to new position,
+// Move the character to a new position,
-// in case of valid move, it spits out effect
+// In case of a valid move, it spits out the effect
-// otherwise throws a error.
+// otherwise throws an error.
 // also makes the timer stop.
 let res = character.move_to(2, G); // ok/err

-// can't select character, if you dont' switch side. game.select(Pawan(2, G)); // warns since turn over.
+// can't select a character, if you don't switch side. game.select(Pawn(2, G)); // warns since turn over.

 // changes the side to get select working again.
 // also starts a counter.